 4. Keep a snack close…..but not too close!

-I mean we need nourishment, right?!? (disclaimer: The quilt was not harmed during the quilting process and the wine was kept well away from the quilt)
+I mean we need nourishment, right?!?
+(Disclaimer: The quilt was not harmed during the quilting process and the wine was kept well away from the quilt)

 5. If you make a mistake…..keep going.